adamzhang129/blog/_posts/2018-04-13-build_openAI_reinforcement_env.markdown

 adjusted.

-BTW you need to `sudo apt-get install libglew-dev` before importing, otherwise you won't pass compiling.
+BTW you need to `sudo apt-get install libglew-dev libglfw-dev` before importing, otherwise you won't pass compiling.

 by now you can run `env.render()` in your code or you can test with mujoco_py/examples.